NYCPlanning/ann/yearbuilt 2019-11/README.md

 <h3>yearbuilt 2019-11</h3>

 <p>This is an effort to research and hopefully correct longstanding issues
-with PLUTO's yearbuilt field.
-Since LPC believes it substantially has the correct dates, The plan is to correct it using LPC's date_high, provided that there is only one building on a lot.</p>
+with PLUTO's YearBuilt field.
+Since LPC believes it substantially has the correct dates, the plan is to correct PLUTO's YearBuilt using LPC's Date_High, provided that there is only one building on a lot.</p>

 <p>As of this writing, this process produces a file for further verification.